Masmiseim36/nxpSDK/boards/frdmk64f/aws_examples/greengrass_discovery_wifi/readme.txt

 Running the demo
 ================

-Demo is by default set to send message "Hello #0 from Amazon FreeRTOS to Greengrass Core."
+Demo is by default set to send message "Hello #0 from FreeRTOS to Greengrass Core."
 3 times (can be changed with ggdDEMO_MAX_MQTT_MESSAGES).

 You can check connection log in Greengrass device on path: /greengrass/ggc/var/log/system/connection_manager.log